Shaumik-Ashraf/BiosystemsProject/README.md

 		<command> <arguement 1> <arguement 2> ... <arguement n> <ENTER>

-	where < > is replaced by what the word within the brackets represent (WITHOUT the brackets themselves.)
+	where < > is replaced by what the word within the brackets represent (WITHOUT the brackets themselves) and [ ] contains optional text.
 The number of arguements required for each command various.
 Here is a list of all commands, the arguements required (if any), and what they do: